pachyderm/docs/content/latest/reference/pachctl/pachctl_subscribe.md

 ## pachctl subscribe

-Wait for notifications of changes to a Pachyderm resource.
+Wait for notifications of changes to a MLDM resource.

 ### Synopsis

-Wait for notifications of changes to a Pachyderm resource.
+Wait for notifications of changes to a MLDM resource.

 ### Options